greltel/abap-test-kit/README.md

 repository->when( 'GET_ORDER' )->raises( NEW zcx_atk_demo_not_found( ) ).
 ```

-**What you gain:** the recording call `repository->get_order( '4711' )` declares
+The recording call of the classic version declares `RAISING zcx_atk_demo_not_found`,
-`RAISING zcx_atk_demo_not_found`, so the classic version forces a `RAISING` clause on a test
+so the test method needs a `RAISING` clause for a line that never raises.
+The
-method for a line that never raises.
-ATK also checks that `GET_ORDER` really declares the
+library also checks that `GET_ORDER` declares the exception.
-exception - a double that raises something the method cannot raise is rejected with a message.

-### 3. Check that a method was called once, with the right arguments
+## Check that a method was called once, with the right arguments

 ```abap
 " Before